cancerberoSgx/cli-driver/README.md

 npm install cli-driver
 ```

-`npm install` requires some biuld tools to be present in the system like python and C++ compiler.
+`npm install` requires some tools to be present in the system like Python and C++ compiler.
 Windows users can easily install them by running the following command in PowerShell as administrator.
 For more information see https://github.com/felixrieseberg/windows-build-tools:

 ```sh
 npm install --global --production windows-build-tools